 Students must complete all requirements for a master’s degree within six years of their first term of registration in the program.
-Students who are unable to complete their degree within the six-year limit may petition the Graduate School of Management for an extension; Request for Extension of Time forms are available online at business.marquette.edu/academics/forms.
+Students who are unable to complete their degree within the six-year limit may petition the Graduate School of Management for an extension; Request for Extension of Time forms are available on the Graduate School of Management forms website.
 To ensure timely consideration, the Extension of Time form should be filed early in the term in which the time limit expires.
 If the extension is approved, the student is notified of the expectations for progress and completion of the degree.
 If the extension is denied, the student is terminated from the graduate program.

 Transfer of Credit

-Only credits for courses directly comparable in content to the requirements of the current degree program will be considered for transfer, and no credits will be considered until the student has completed the Graduate School of Management’s Master’s Degree Transfer of Credit Request form, found online at business.marquette.edu/academics/forms.
+Only credits for courses directly comparable in content to the requirements of the current degree program will be considered for transfer, and no credits will be considered until the student has completed the Graduate School of Management’s Master’s Degree Transfer of Credit Request form, available on the Graduate School of Management forms website.
 The student must also have met the following conditions: 1) completed six credits (nine credits if admitted on probation) as a degree-status student in his or her Marquette master’s program; 2) taken the courses requested for transfer at the graduate level and for graduate credit; 3) earned a grade of B or above in each of the courses; 4) course must have been completed within five years; and 5) official transcripts are on file in the Graduate School of Management from the institutions involved, if other than Marquette.

 Credits approved from a school using a quarter-system will transfer as two-thirds credit each when converted to Marquette’s term system.
 Semester credit equivalents for transfers from schools using a trimester system will vary by school and must be evaluated individually.
 Students who are less than one credit short of graduation requirements after such transfers will need no additional course work.
 A student short one full credit or more for graduation must take additional course work.